bokkypoobah/DaoCasinoTokenSaleContractAudit/DaoCasinoICO.md

     /**
      * @dev Disable receive another tokens
      */
-    function receiveApproval(address _from, uint256 _value,
+    // BK NOTE - This will not stop the sending of ERC20 tokens that do not implement the `receiveApproval(...)` check function receiveApproval(address _from, uint256 _value,
                              ERC20 _token, bytes _extraData)
     { throw; }